mkalam-alami/jsx-pistols/README.md

 ### Default Babel options

 By default, the transpiler will support TypeScript and JSX.
-If you have different features to support, you will need to override this object.
+If you want different features to support, in order to match more closely your TypeScript config, you will need to override this object.
 The `@babel/plugin-transform-modules-commonjs` plugin is however mandatory, not keeping it will break all templates.

 See also the [Babel options reference](https://babeljs.io/docs/en/options).